Skip to content

 uv run standalone

 The node should run without a crash.
 The standalone object allows us to load parameters from an external JSON file and pass them to the node, which in turn allows us to run our node as a regular Rust/Python program.
-Note that the standalone config is completely ignored when a node is run with peppy node start, all parameters provided during the node start operation take precedence.
+Note that the standalone config is completely ignored when a node is run with peppy node run, all parameters provided during the node run operation take precedence.